towa-hi/StellarUnityDevToolkit/StellarDevToolkit/Packages/com.scryingstone.stellar-sdk/README.md

 ```

 See the [sample project](https://github.com/Scrying-Stone/stellar-unity-sample)
-for a complete, runnable example (RPC calls, serialization round-trips, and a
+for a complete, runnable example with RPC calls, serialization round-trips, and
-demo game) and the optional Freighter wallet integration.
+a demo game.

 ## Features